AllCatchingEye/GamesEngineering-Server/README.md

 How to fix?
 Run `conda deactivate` and try it again.

+#### Python cannot be found

+When I tried to execute the scripts, python could not be found.
+Not sure, if it was actually the reason, but I've installed an python version manager `pyenv` and with it the python version `3.12`.
+If you use pyenv, make sure to not forget to execute `eval "$(pyenv init -)"`.
+Then, I've ran all setup steps mentioned above.
+In the end it worked again.

 ### Run sample server

 1. Start server with command `python src/sample_server.py`